Elements, attributes, and attribute values in HTML are defined

 For example, a library called "DoQuery" could use attribute

-, and a library
+names like data-doquery-range, and a library

-called "jJo" could use attributes names like data-jjo-range
+called "jJo" could use attributes names like data-jjo-range.
+The jJo library could also provide

-an API to set which prefix to use (e.g. J.setDataPrefix('j2')
+an API to set which prefix to use (e.g. J.setDataPrefix('j2'), making the attributes have

-names like data-j2-range
+names like data-j2-range).

 Each element in this specification has a definition that includes the following information: